jfjeronimo/crypto-signal/README.md

 ## Notable Changes
-- Integration with redis for notifications
+- Integration with redis stream for notifications in json format
+- Integration with redis stream for output (raw events) in json format
 - Solved bugs